 This very unnewsworthy update is still important because it shows you’re doing your bit and the stakeholders still have visibility into the project status.
 If they don’t hear anything, you might appear unreliable and their imaginations will have to fill in the gaps.

 Your status updates and communication shouldn’t begin with you staring at a blank page.
-Figure out which elements should be on every communication for each cohort of stakeholders and create a template.
+Figure out which elements should be on every communication for each cohort of stakeholders and create a template or roadmap.

 Now you’re just updating what’s IN the template instead of trying to figure out what should be included in the update itself.
 Not only will this save you time, but it will also create additional consistency for the stakeholders themselves, making it easier for them to digest the information and know if there’s anything required of them at this time.